ghausmann/two_parameter_perturbation/Examples/Small open economy model/One parameter approach/readme.txt

+These codes implement a one-parameter approach to solve the SOE of Appendix D.3, just to show that it delivers identical results to those obtained with two-parameter perturbation.

 The 14 current codes in this folder are:

 derivatives_soe_o2_p1.m: script to compute up to second order derivatives for the full model